No products in the cart

 How to Grow: Chop & Drop Vegetables

-Listen to this podcast on how to clean up flower and vegetable beds with the chop and drop method.
+Listen to this podcast on how to clean up vegetable beds with the chop and drop method.

 It all started when I asked myself why remove all that plant matter at all.
-Usually we cut the foliage to the ground, move it to the compost pile and next year move some compost into the beds.
+Usually we cut the foliage to the ground or pull out plants, move it to the compost pile and next year move some compost into the beds.
 But why create all that extra work.
 Why not compost the foliage in place?

 My horticultural brain went into overdrive remembering all the times I’ve heard about removing diseased and insect infested foliage from the garden so they won’t re-infest plants next spring.
 But what about plants that are mostly healthy, or have diseases that always show up anyway, such as powdery mildew?